ant-arktis/novel-ai-editor-shadcn/README.md

-# Novel AI enhanced text editor
+# Novel AI enhanced text editor 📝

 ## Project Description

 This project is a text editor built with [Next.js](https://nextjs.org/), [Novel](https://novel.sh/) and [Shadcn/ui](https://ui.shadcn.com/) featuring AI integration.
-It provides a customizable editing experience with various formatting options and an AI-powered assistant.
-Upon selecting a piece of text, a toolbar will appear with various marks to edit the selected text, and when users type "/", a list of extensions will appear to choose from.
+It provides a Notion-like customizable editing experience with various formatting options and an AI-powered assistant.

 ## Installation